On your mark. Get set. Apply! Application Quick Links

 Once awarded a JELF loan, both the student and their cosigner(s) must sign a Promissory Note accepting the loan amount.
 After the Promissory Note is fully executed, JELF will deposit the loan through an ACH (automatic bank deposit) following bank account verification.
 For full academic year awards, the loan is disbursed in two installments: half in August and the other half in December, assuming the student remains in good academic standing.

-Yes.
+No, a student is not obligated to accept the JELF loan once it is offered.
 Most applicants do not yet know their total financial resources when applying.
-If a student no longer needs to borrow funds from JELF after being awarded a loan, they do not have to accept it.
-JELF appreciates it if the student or family withdraws their application as soon as they realize they no longer need the loan.
+A student or family should withdraw their application as soon as they realize they no longer need the loan.
 Students can reapply for subsequent school years if they discover a gap in funding.

 At JELF, the difference between a dependent and independent student depends on whether the student is relying on any parental support.